 Ans.5 A candidate should be minimum 21 Years of age.
 UPSC gives all exam eligibility criteria along with its notification.
 A candidate should check upper age limit, physical standards and educational qualification before applying for UPSC exams.

 Q.6 How should we start our preparation for UPSC Exams ?

 Ans.
 6 It is well known saying that “Early birds catches the worm”.
+An IAS aspirant cannot wait for perfect time to come.
+They have to make everything perfect themselves only.
+An early start with proper Time Management will give edge over others.
 To know the required skills and strategies to follow,

 Q.7 How a centre for an exam is allotted to candidates in UPSC Exam?